TomBrown123/HAWK_UnitreeA1/README.md

 #### Using the Gesture Recognition demo

 - First, open the readme file and install all the required dependencies.
-The readme also contains a detailed explaination of how the program functions and how you can train the model to recognize new hand gestures
+The [readme](https://github.com/TomBrown123/hand-gesture-recognition-mediapipe) also contains a detailed explaination of how the program functions and how you can train the model to recognize new hand gestures
 - Next, connect to the A1 with your remote pc via ethernet or the A1 wifi hotspot.
 - Then open a terminal, navigate to the folder containing the app.py file and type **python3 app.py**
-- A window should now pop up with the video stream
+- A window should now pop up with the video stream which recognizes some hand gestures.

 #### Using the rbd_packages